How to design a home for year-round comfort using heating, cooling and ventilation

 A long-term approach favours the integration of an instant, well-distributed heating and cooling solution.
 With a plethora of possibilities, a comprehensive solution for all outcomes is needed.

-Mitsubishi Electric has one such total home solution.
-The OmniCore Duo Multi Room system seamlessly provides heating and cooling that is customisable by room, as well as reliable, fast hot water through just one outdoor unit.
-With the simple addition of the Lossnay Heat Recovery Ventilation system, it’s the all-in-one-solution for optimal climate control and comfort.
+Mitsubishi Electric has total home comfort solutions to suit any project.
+The OmniCore Multi Room system provides heating or cooling that is customisable by room, and a Ecodan Hot Water Heat Pump can provide reliable, fast hot water and space heating.
+With the simple addition of the Lossnay Heat Recovery Ventilation system, it’s the ultimate in climate control and comfort.

 With an OmniCore system, multiple indoor units can be easily connected to the same single outdoor unit at any time, offering a simple fix should you decide to extend your home in the future.